About

 Where It Started

-I came to the social and environmental sciences through a combination of curiosity and restlessness for engaging with diverse communities around the world.
-As an undergraduate and later as a research technician at the University of Arizona, I worked on NASA- and USDA-funded environmental and citizen science projects in southern Arizona that concerned urban planning, invasive grass species mapping, documenting rural-urban land use change, and promoting youth civic engagement, nutrition, and physical activity through the use of geospatial technologies.
-These early experiences showed me how important it was to bridge the gap between scientific knowledge and community practice.
+These early experiences showed me how important it is to bridge the gap between scientific knowledge production and community practice.
 At the same time, my interdisciplinary degree program in International Studies challenged me to approach the world through the lens of problems, not disciplines.
 Disciplines simply offered different boxes of tools to understand a problem.
 My job was to figure out which ones to use and when, and how to put together diverse teams with complementary expertise that could work together to address a social or environmental challenge.

 A Fulbright Fellowship in northern Tajikistan deepened that instinct along with a lifelong pursuit of cultivating mutual respect for peoples and cultures globally.
 While living and working in communities navigating the collapse of Soviet-era irrigation systems and land degradation, I saw firsthand what happens when governance institutions fail the people who depend on them.
 I also saw what it looks like when communities find ways to rebuild them on their own terms.